centuryglass/IntraPaint/doc/menu_options.md

 5. **"Files" tab**:  Sets the directories IntraPaint will search for extra fonts, MyPaint brush files, or (if necessary) MyPaint library files.
 This section also shows you where settings are saved as files, although those values can't be changed.
 6. **"Keybindings" tab**:  Sets editing control keys, navigation keys, and tool shortcuts.
 You'll need to type in the key's name to set it, e.g. typing "PgDown" instead of pressing the page down key.
 You can bind multiple keys to the same action by separating the key names with commas, e.g. "PgDown,D" to bind both page down and D.
 7. **"Menu Shortcuts" tab**:  Sets keyboard shortcuts for all menu options.
-8. **"Connected Generator" tab**:  Visible only when the Stable-Diffusion WebUI generator is active, these settings are sent directly to the image generator instead of being saved to a file.
-See [Stable-Diffusion generator settings](./stable-diffusion.md#connected-generator-settings) for more details.
+8. **"Connected Generator" tab**:  Visible only when the Stable Diffusion WebUI generator is active, these settings are sent directly to the image generator instead of being saved to a file.
+See [Stable Diffusion generator settings](./stable-diffusion.md#connected-generator-settings) for more details.
-9. **"Stable-Diffusion" tab**:  Visible only when the Stable-Diffusion WebUI generator is active, this tab provides access to infrequently-needed image generation settings.
-See [Stable-Diffusion settings](./stable-diffusion.md#stable-diffusion-settings) for details.
+9. **"Stable Diffusion" tab**:  Visible only when the Stable Diffusion WebUI generator is active, this tab provides access to infrequently-needed image generation settings.
+See [Stable Diffusion settings](./stable-diffusion.md#stable-diffusion-settings) for details.
 10. **Current category settings**:  Settings for the current selected tab, replaced when a new tab is selected.
 Hold the mouse over the control for any of these (*not* the label) to see a tooltip describing it.
 11. **Save button**:  Close the settings window, saving changes made across all tabs.
 Most changes will be applied immediately, but you may need to restart IntraPaint before some of them take effect.
 12. **Cancel button**:  Close the settings window, discarding all changes.